 And I have to say, I’m glad I did.
-I still think they’re a bit overpriced but these are some fine shades for sure!
-I wore them out just the other day and no less than five strangers stopped me and asked about them during my time at a local festival.
+I still think they’re a bit overpriced, but these are some fine shades for sure!
+I wore them out just the other day, and no less than five strangers stopped me and asked about them during my time at a local festival.
 My pals were also pretty supportive of them across various social media.
 Other than their appearance, my next favorite aspect is how light they are, without feeling cheap.
-Oversized shades are great but they’re often pretty heavy, given all the material that can go into them, and this creates a problem for me; I often start to feel stuffy after a while because they’re weighing down on my nose!
+Oversized shades are great, but they’re often pretty heavy, given all the material that can go into them.
+This can create a problem for me where I start to feel stuffy after a while because they’re weighing down on my nose!
 That is not the case with these shades!
 They’re so light, you’ll almost forget you’re wearing them!
 They’re also just dark enough to fulfill their intended purpose of protecting your eyes, but not so dark that you have to keep lowering them to see into vendor booths at an outdoor festival.

 I’d like to also mention that Palm Eyewear offers a ‘VIP Membership’ option.
 It’s $24.99 a month, and they send you a new pair of sunglasses each month and the ability to earn additional ‘gifts’ (i.e. additional sunglasses) the longer you stay a member.
 If you don’t like a pair, you can send them back for a refund.
 And you can cancel at any time, so you’re not locked into a contract.
 I’m not so fashion forward, nor do I have unlimited disposal income, so I’m not partaking in this membership.
 But for the right person, this could work out to be a sweet deal.